CaderHancock/options/README.md

   -Develop objects and factories for all financial instruments with 100% unit test coverage

-  -implement most of current gui design doc (Currently last priority because i'd rather learn enterprise libraries instead of a text gui)
+  -implement most of current gui design doc (Currently last priority because i'd rather learn junit 5 and mockito instead of a text gui)

   -Stock paper trading